marketplacer/.github/.github/ISSUE_TEMPLATE/tech-debt.md

 ### optional: What's the risk of doing nothing?
 e.g. it will be harder to extend feature Y in Z direction

+### Security requirements

+What Information Security Controls are required to be considered as part of fixing this tech debt?

+*Refer to the [Threat Modeling introduction](https://app.tettra.co/teams/marketplacer/pages/threat-modelling) and the [Attack Surface Analysis Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Attack_Surface_Analysis_Cheat_Sheet.html) for guidance on how to assess the relevant information security controls.*

 ### optional: References
 Add any other context or tickets relating to the problem here.